 .

-• Some clinics provide inhouse surrogacy counselling, as part of their package or because it is a legal requirement.
-This is the case in Victoria and Western Australia.
-If you are paying a support service for counselling, are you paying for a service that you will need to pay for twice?
-Does the service tell you that you may need to pay for it twice?
+• Australian clinics provide inhouse surrogacy counselling, as part of their package or because it is a legal requirement.
+If you are paying the Surrogacy Australia Support Service for counselling, are you paying for a service that you will need to pay for twice?
+Do they tell you that you may need to pay for it twice?

 .